 How does VLACS do it?

-Any time a student registers for any of the VLACS Pathways, VLACS assigns them a NH state-certified and VLACS-trained instructor who greets them before they have access to the middle- or high school Course, Team, Project, Experience, or College course.
+Any time a student registers for any of the VLACS Learning Opportunities, VLACS assigns them a NH state-certified and VLACS-trained instructor who greets them before they have access to the middle- or high school Course, Project, Experience, or College course.

-Once assigned to a pathway and an instructor, students and their families--however they define them--receive an email an email from their instructor.
+Once assigned to a pathway and an instructor, students, and their families--however, they define them--receive an email from their instructor.
 In this email, the instructor welcomes them to the pathway and directs them to schedule what VLACS calls "The Welcome Call," a virtual, 20-minute relationship-building greeting designed to welcome families and review pathway specifics.

 To schedule the Welcome Call, instructors direct students and their families to click on a link to Schedule Once, VLACS's scheduling platform.
 Once students schedule the Welcome Call, they receive a follow-up email from Schedule Once with instructions that the instructor provides.

 The call itself happens over a video conferencing platform called Zoom, which students and their families can access from their desktops, laptops, tablets, or other mobile devices.